ssokolova/copilot-testing/labs.md

 {result}"
 ```

-9. Depending on your particular comment and context, Copilot may produce a more generic testing function or a set of individual test cases.
-To ensure you get the latter, remove the generated code for the testing and the comment and replace it with this comment.
+8. Depending on your particular comment and context, Copilot may produce a more generic testing function or a set of individual test cases.
+To ensure you get the latter,  delete the generated code from the previous comment and redo the steps with this comment.
+(You may need to hit return again and give Copilot a few seconds to generate the tests.)

 ```
 # Create a set of 10 unit tests for the code above
 ```

-10. In this case, Copilot will usually generate a more explicit set of tests wrapped in a testing function.
+9. In this case, Copilot will usually generate a more explicit set of tests wrapped in a testing function.
 An example is shown next.
 ![test by comment](./images/ct14.png?raw=true "test by comment")

 <p align="center">